langenhagen/dotfiles/README.md

 Beware that executing `link-files.sh` may delete existing files before it symlinks the dotfiles.
-Also, you might see some error messages like `rm: $HOME/ranger/rc.conf: No such file or directory` at first installation because the script will attempt to delete files may not exist.
+Also, you might see some error messages like `rm: $HOME/ranger/rc.conf: No such file or directory` at first installation because the script will attempt to delete files that may not exist.
 This is fine however.

 There are other scripts in the root folder of the repository.
 Consider running them, too.